 ctmvar

-The ctmvar utility defines, deletes, modifies and displays variables.
-This utility can be applied to variables in the following instances:
+The ctmvar utility defines, deletes, modifies, and displays the following variables:

-• A specific job in a SMART folder.
+• Variables in a specific job in a SMART folder

 Creating and Editing Variables Using the ctmvar Utility